 Turn Any Website Into an RSS Feed

-Run html2rss-web with Docker, verify a working included feed from your self-hosted instance, and only then decide whether to enable automatic generation or move to custom configs.
+Run html2rss-web with Docker, verify one feed from your own instance, then decide whether you need automatic generation or custom configs.

 Start Here